abims-sbr/GGA_Cloud/docs/source/index.rst

 For more information on the Galaxy Project, please visit the https://galaxy-genome-annotation.github.io/

-GGA cloud is a project initiated by the `Link ABiMS platform <http://abims.sb-roscoff.fr/>`_ as part of the european project `Link EOSC Life <https://www.eosc-life.eu/>`_ which aims to automate the deployment of the GGA environment in a cloud-type infrastructure.
+GGA cloud is a project initiated by the `ABiMS platform <http://abims.sb-roscoff.fr/>`_ as part of the european project `EOSC Life <https://www.eosc-life.eu/>`_ which aims to automate the deployment of the GGA environment in a cloud-type infrastructure.

 .. toctree::
    :maxdepth: 2

-   GGA cloud installation <installation/index>
+   Installation <installation/index>

 .. toctree::
    :maxdepth: 2

-   GGA cloud <gga_cloud/index>
+   Ansible roles <gga_cloud/index>

 .. toctree::
    :maxdepth: 2